 You know planning a menu is a good thing, but sometimes it only feels like another chore to cross off the to-do list.
-Well, end that once and for all by putting your menu planning on autopilot!
+Well, end that once and for all by creating a rotating menu plan!

 That brings me to today.
 I’m pleased to say, I’ve found a system that works for me!
-Actually, I’v put menu planning on autopilot!
-It initially took a little bit of work upfront (still only 4 steps!), but now we’re smooth sailing.
+Actually, I’ve put menu planning on autopilot!
+It initially took a little bit of work upfront (still only 4 steps!), but now we’re smooth sailing and enjoying meals we love.

 Step 1: Brainstorm